Professional Pain Care

 - Health professionals

-- Yoga teachers or therapists who have completed the Pain Care Yoga certificate, or equivalent.
+- Yoga teachers or therapists.
+Completion of the Pain Care Yoga certificate, or equivalent is recommended.

-… email firstname.lastname@example.org to receive the application form, cost and further details of monthly requirements.
-Applications will be accepted this year on first come, first registered basis.
+… complete the application form, cost and further details of monthly requirements.
+Applicants will complete an interview with Neil to discuss mentorship requirements and mentee goals.
+Completed applications will be accepted this year on first come, first accepted basis.

 Receive distance education and mentorship to enhance your therapeutic outcomes when working with people living in pain.